zzfima/docs.ru-ru/docs/framework/unmanaged-api/metadata/imetadataemit-defineproperty-method.md

 ms.assetid: 5c4c1dc2-d40d-4173-bbe6-7058fb21c98f
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 69b398fa003abc0dba00ee89a9bb911a8c2dd6df
+ms.openlocfilehash: f11b374ed0ecbfc137c43fb641ae691237604691
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: ru-RU
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777516"
+ms.locfileid: "74431521"
 ---
 # <a name="imetadataemitdefineproperty-method"></a>Метод IMetaDataEmit::DefineProperty
-Создает определение свойства для указанного типа с заданным `get` и `set` метод доступа и получает маркер для этого определения свойства.
+Creates a property definition for the specified type, with the specified `get` and `set` method accessors, and gets a token to that property definition.

 ## <a name="syntax"></a>Синтаксис